merenlab/anvio/anvio/docs/workflows/metagenomics.md

 [![merged_profile_idba_ud1](../../images/workflows/metagenomics/merged_profile_idba_ud1.png)]( ../../images/workflows/metagenomics/merged_profile_idba_ud1.png){:.center-img .width-50}

 Ok, so this looks like a standard merged profile database with two samples.
-As a bonus, we also added a step to import the number of short reads in each sample ("Total num reads"), and we also used it to calculate the percentage of reads from the sample that have been mapped to the contigs ("Percent Mapped").
+As a bonus, we also added a step to import the number of reads in each sample ("Total num reads"), and we also used it to calculate the percentage of reads from the sample that have been mapped to the contigs ("Percent Mapped").

 This is a bit of an expert knowledge, but if you remember, we had two "groups" in the samples.txt file.
 Hence, we have two contigs databases for G01 and G02.
 But one of our groups had only a single sample, there was nothing to merge.
 Thus, there is no merged profile for G01 at the location you would expect to find it, but instead, there is a README file there: